Ultraviolet (UV) Sensor Market Report Scope and Overview:

 According to research, About 60% of U.S. healthcare providers use wearable devices for patient monitoring as of 2024, integrating sensors like UV, heart rate, and temperature.

-Ultraviolet Sensor Market Dynamics
+Ultraviolet (UV) Sensor Market Drivers:

 • Increasing integration of UV sensors in wearables and consumer devices fuels market expansion across lifestyle and safety applications